ievaaleksandravica/nodejs-basics/README.md

 * `ReferenceError` gives an explicit message of why things fail.
 It's still up to us to work through it.
 * `Stack trace` - after the error message - all functions that are running until it gets to the error.
 First line usually has the most important message, e.g. at saveNotes (/Users/ievaaleksandravica/code/ievaaleksandravica/nodejs-course/notes-app/notes.js:60:27)

+#### Asynchronous Node.js
+* `setTimeout` - one of the most common async methods -> Write some code after specific time has passed.
+      * Takes two params
+         * function
+         * time in miliseconds to wait
+      * It initializes the method, but moves on to the next one before this one is finished - that's asynnchronous model.
+      * Even if you set timer to 0 seconds, it will be run after the other methods.